-Generally, we would say for big powder days, one of the wider skis in our review would be a better pick.
-However, our testers found they were able to float through wind drifts and such with ease.
-We think this is due to the Dictator 2.0's combination of tip rocker and its softer tip in general.
-This did require more fore-aft precision from our skiers.
-Staying centered while skiing through the pow was harder compared to the wider skis in our review, but definitely still more than possible.
+Generally, for big powder days, one of the wider skis in our review would be a better pick.
+However, our testers found they could float through wind drifts and such with ease.
+The Dictator 2.0's combines a softer tip with enough rocker to get it up on top of the snow.
+This design requires more fore-aft precision – staying centered while skiing through the pow was harder than our review's wider skis.

-We experienced considerable nervousness from the Dictator 2.0 in crud and chop.
+The Dictator 2.0 makes us nervous in crud and chop.
 Due to its softer tip, our testers found they needed to stay very centered to not fly over the handlebars.
-We found more success when sailing it back and going with the flow through more difficult snow conditions.
+We found more success when dialing it back and going with the flow in more difficult snow conditions.

 In firmer crud conditions, we experienced considerable vibrations as to be expected for such a soft ski.
-The good thing about this ski is that although it can rattle in the tip and front of the ski, the firm edge hold translates well and can get you through the rough stuff when needed.
-The tip rocker and overall ski profile help the Dictator 2.0 not to hook up when the snow gets ugly.
+The good thing about this ski is that although it can rattle in the tip, the firm edge hold translates well and can get you through the rough stuff when needed.
+The tip rocker and overall ski profile help the Dictator 2.0 not hook up when the snow gets ugly.

 "Playful" was the phrase most associated with the Dictator 2.0.
-While not the fastest ski, our testers appreciated Faction's efforts to create a more forgiving ski that can explore the whole mountain.
-We found it to be light enough for swinging through the air while also stable enough for deep mogul troughs.
+While not the fastest ski, our testers appreciated Faction's efforts to create a more forgiving ski to explore the whole mountain.
+We found it light enough for swinging through the air while also stable enough for deep mogul troughs.
 Not designed as a true park ski, we wouldn't hesitate to spend an afternoon session exploring rock drops or jumps on these.

 Playing all over the mountain is in this ski's DNA.
-The softer tip really comes through as an asset in some cases and helps to absorb impacts in deep bump troughs.
+The softer tip comes through as an asset in some cases and helps absorb impacts in deep bump troughs.
 The Tip Rocker/Freeride Flat Tail blend also promotes moving from arcing turns to skidded ones very smoothly.
-These are nice qualities to have in rolling terrain where you might not be able to see what is coming at you next.
+These are nice qualities to have in rolling terrain where you might not see what is coming at you next.

 — Bobby Garrett